Demi-urge/menace_sandbox/docs/synergy_learning.md

 # Synergy learning

 This page explains how synergy weights are learned and how predictions feed into ROI calculations.
+Synergy history is persisted in `synergy_history.db` within the sandbox data directory.
+If a legacy `synergy_history.json` exists it is migrated automatically at startup.

 ## SynergyWeightLearner